 Why you should only engage with recruiters who'll meet you

-over 5 years ago by David Comins
+about 6 years ago by David Comins

 A recent study by AXELOS highlighted the cost of each bad hire to a business to average £16,843.
 Lost productivity, time spent reviewing applications and interviewing, time spent training… it all adds up.
 While an experienced recruiter may be able to get a feel for whether a candidate’s the technical skills and experience meet the requirements of a role simply from the job spec the most important factor in reducing the number of unsuitable candidates you meet or hire is to ensure your recruiter knows your business, understands your culture and really grasps the soft skills that will be needed with for the role.